Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Scaling - With load balancing, supervision processes, worker processes, multithreading/Server - _Scaling - Process Level Scaling/Gunicorn show all prints, logs, debugs.md

 ```

-2. Have console logs and errors show on the same terminal showing that gunicorn Â is running (debug level and up includes info warn and critical).
+2. Have console logs and errors show on the same terminal showing that gunicorn  is running (debug level and up includes info warn and critical).
 Add to the gunicorn command:
 ```
 --log-level=debug --capture-output
 ```